Which place is cheaper, Budapest or Berlin?

 Both Budapest and Berlin are popular destinations to visit in the summer with plenty of activities.
 Most visitors come to Berlin for the city activities, the music scene, and the family-friendly experiences during these months.
 Also, the summer months attract visitors to Budapest because of the city activities and the family-friendly experiences.

 Berlin is cooler than Budapest in the summer.
-The temperature in Berlin is usually 19°C (66°F) in July, and Budapest stays around 21°C (70°F).
+The daily temperature in Berlin averages around 19°C (66°F) in July, and Budapest fluctuates around 21°C (70°F).

 It's quite sunny in Budapest.
 The sun comes out a lot this time of the year in Berlin.
 Berlin usually receives less sunshine than Budapest during summer.
-At this time of the year, Berlin gets 227 hours of sunny skies, while Budapest receives 278 hours of full sun.
+Berlin gets 227 hours of sunny skies, while Budapest receives 278 hours of full sun in the summer.

 In July, Berlin usually receives more rain than Budapest.
-At this time of the year, Berlin gets 50 mm (2 in) of rain, while Budapest receives 45 mm (1.8 in) of rain.
+Berlin gets 50 mm (2 in) of rain, while Budapest receives 45 mm (1.8 in) of rain each month for the summer.

 Both Budapest and Berlin during the autumn are popular places to visit.
 The autumn months attract visitors to Berlin because of the city's sights and attractions, the shopping scene, and the music scene.
 Furthermore, the city's sights and attractions, the shopping scene, and the natural beauty of the area are the main draw to Budapest this time of year.

 In the autumn, Berlin is cooler than Budapest.
-Typically, the autumn temperatures in Berlin in October are around 10°C (50°F), and Budapest is about 12°C (53°F).
+Typically, the autumn temperatures in Berlin in October average around 10°C (50°F), and Budapest averages at about 12°C (53°F).

 In the autumn, Berlin often gets less sunshine than Budapest.
 Berlin gets 106 hours of sunny skies this time of year, while Budapest receives 152 hours of full sun.